zackforbing/ruby-submissions/1602/module_4_assignments/gametime/pindell-miranda/check_in1.markdown

 ## Instructor Section

 ### Points for first check in (base 50)
+50
 ### Instructor's goals for next check in
+- map
+- player can't go through walls (console log hit a wall)
+- pellet object
+- player can hit pellets (console log it hit a pellet)
+- a couple of tests

 ### Feedback?